wkd48632/keter1/README.md

 ## Why no based?
 From now on, languages are leashed by implementation. x86, x64, arm, and so on.

-Is C really Xplatform language?
-Is really Xplatform language based on C?
-So I'll try this insane project.
+Is C really X-platform language?
+Is really X-platform language based on C?
+So I started this insane project.

 ## How to use?
 ```